RanNiv/C-/Example.md

 ### stage 1
-Base Class has no constructor
+Base Class have no constructor
 ```csharp
      public class Employee
     {